-There are a hundreds of WordPress plugins that bring Instagram functionality to your WordPress site and some are definitely better than others. see now the The Best Instagram Plugins For WordPress
+There are hundreds of WordPress plugins that bring Instagram functionality to your WordPress site, and some are definitely better than others. see now The Best Instagram Plugins For WordPress

 Finding the right plugin to display a widget of your latest Instagram photos in your sidebar, a full-blown Instagram-powered gallery in a post or page, provide Instagram badges or counters, or even import your Instagram photos as WordPress posts can be a long and onerous task.

-I’ve sorted the good from the not-so-good: Here’s 12 Instagram plugins for WordPress that are worth installing.
+I’ve sorted the good from the not-so-good: Here are 12 Instagram plugins for WordPress that are worth installing.

 To put this list together, I installed and tested over 25 different Instagram plugins.
 Here are my top picks:

-All the plugins came out of the WordPress plugin repository and so are free but even so, I still discarded more than half of them.
+All the plugins came out of the WordPress plugin repository and so are free, but I still discarded more than half of them.
 Sometimes even free plugins cost too much to be worth installing.

-Often, premium options are the way to go if you want to be secure in the knowledge that a plugin will be updated regularly and you can reach out to the developer if you have any questions or concerns about how it works.
-If you’re looking for tools to help you integrate with other social networks, you might want to check out our Ultimate Facebook plugin (it lets you add login with Facebook, autopost, comment mirroring, one-click registration, like and share buttons, open graph, use Facebook avatars, share albums, display recent Facebook activity feed and a heap of widgets), Floating Social (a handy bar that follows users as they scroll through your content so they can easily share your stuff), and Pay With a Like (which lets your visitors exchange a like, +1, tweet or share for access to your articles, videos, ebooks, coupons and other media).
+Often, premium options are the way to go if you want to be secure, knowing that a plugin will be updated regularly.
+You can reach out to the developer if you have any questions or concerns about how it works.
+If you’re looking for tools to help you integrate with other social networks, you might want to check out our Ultimate Facebook plugin (it lets you add login with Facebook, auto-post, comment mirroring, one-click registration, like and share buttons, open graph, use Facebook avatars, share albums, display recent Facebook activity feed and a heap of widgets), Floating Social (a handy bar that follows users as they scroll through your content so they can easily share your stuff), and Pay With a Like (which lets your visitors exchange a like, +1, tweet or share for access to your articles, videos, ebooks, coupons, and other media).

-I think that any plugin should be designed to be simple and intuitive to use and where a user might need extra help it should be provided in the settings screens.
+Any plugin should be designed to be simple and intuitive to use, and where a user might need extra help, it should be provided in the settings screens.

-The Alpine PhotoTile plugin and particularly the DsnWrks Instagram Importer both excelled in making their highly configurable functionality easy to understand and set up and of all the plugins DsnWrks’ was by far the easiest to connect with Instagram itself.
+The Alpine PhotoTile plugin and particularly the DsnWrks Instagram Importer excelled in making their highly configurable functionality easy to understand and set up.
+Of all the plugins, DsnWrks’ was by far the easiest to connect with Instagram itself.

 Choose A Plugin That Is Fit For Purpose

-Whilst you should always choose a plugin that does just want you want, with Instagram it is especially important.
-For example, if you just want to show your latest photos in a sidebar widget, then get a plugin that does just that, otherwise you might find that you need start setting up clients in Instagram and it all starts to get complicated.
+Whilst you should always choose a plugin that does want you to want, with Instagram, it is vital.
+For example, if you want to show your latest photos in a sidebar widget, get a plugin that does just that, otherwise you might find that you need to start setting up clients in Instagram, and it all starts to get complicated.